KoehlerLab/SphericalTexture/README.md

 ### Usage as API

 Construct a `SphericalTextureGenerator` object, with the dimensionality of the data and the desired spherical projections and output types.
 This stg.process_image() takes an image and binary mask, and returns a dictionary with numpy arrays for each projection and output type.
-Note that this function expects a single object at a time, and any mask management should be handled upstream from Spherical Texture generation.
+Note that this function expects a **single object** at a time without padding, and any mask management should be handled upstream from Spherical Texture generation.

+The center of projection can (optionally) be set, with a numpy array with the coordinate of the center of projection in image space.

 ```
 from sphericaltexture import SphericalTextureGenerator